Uranus's influence on Neptune's exterior mean motion resonances: Resonance strength calculation

 We note that some of the particles whose $s_i$ values are included in $S$ were initialized outside of the period ratio range from which $n_{tp,0}$ is determined.
 But because we are considering a low-$q$ scattering population, and many of the particle initialized near a resonance will scatter fairly quickly, the value of $S$ in our simulations is always between 0 and 1, and $S$ is approximately the average of all residence time ratios of for particles in the target period ratio window.
 This normalization scheme is tailored to our scheme of initializing particles along lines of constant $\psi$ and equally spaced in the semimajor axis; other normalizations would need to be considered for alternative test particle distributions. \end{itemize}

 As noted above, our strength parameter $S$ is best suited for the low-$q$ scattering population we focus on.
-It is also best used as a relative rather than absolute strength measurement; this is why we typically normalize resonance strengths to the value of $S$ for the strongest resonance in a simulation (e.g., Figure~\ref{fig:strengths}).
+It is also best used as a relative rather than absolute strength measurement; this is why we typically normalize resonance strengths to the value of $S$ for the strongest resonance in a simulation (e.g., Figure~\ref{fig:strengths}). {There are many different ways resonance strength or stickiness can be parameterized.
+Our resonance strength parameter differs from the relative resonance stickiness parameter used by \cite{Lykawka:2007}; they normalize the residence time in individual resonances to the total residence time across all resonances, whereas we normalize to the total simulation time.
+The overall trends in both versions of the resonance strength/stickiness are quite similar (see their Figure 5).
+However, note that their simulations differ significantly from ours because they examine the entire scattering population over much longer timescales with far fewer test particles in each resonance due to the longer timescales.}

 When plotting $a$-$\psi$ phase diagrams in Figure~\ref{fig:4-planet-mosaic}, we use a modified version of a particle residence time to better highlight general particle stability.
 We used the same sliding window method as described above for examining particle behavior for the duration of the simulation, but looked only at semimajor axis stability in each window rather than confinement to a specific period ratio range.
 If the semimajor axis of a particle changed by no more than 2 au (roughly twice the width of typical resonances in the range we are interested in) we considered it stable for that time window.
 The fraction of all examined time windows for which a particle was stable is then the `normalized residence time' parameter used to color-code particles in the $a$-$\psi$ maps in Figure~\ref{fig:4-planet-mosaic}.
 We found this scheme the most effective for visually illustrating the changes in resonant behavior in our different simulations.